nodejs/node/doc/api/dns.md

 | `"SRV"` | Refer to [`dns.resolveSrv()`][] |
 | `"TXT"` | This type of record contains an array property called `entries` which refers to [`dns.resolveTxt()`][], eg. `{ entries: ['...'], type: 'TXT' }` |

-Here is a example of the `ret` object passed to the callback:
+Here is an example of the `ret` object passed to the callback:

 <!-- eslint-disable semi -->
 ```js